nitinthewiz/jasp/README.md

-# japs
+# jasp
-Just A Puppeteer Screenshotter
+Just A Screenshotting Puppeteer

 # Why?
 I need a way to automate getting screenshots of certain websites.
 CI seems to be a good way to do it.